topo-gps/ios-manual/en/routes/route_extending.rst

 The added point will automatically be colored purple after the route has appeared.
 You can then continue adding route points to extend the route at the beginning further.

-You can now save the extended route by pressing ‘Save’ in the top right of the screen.
+If you are ready editing the route you can tap ‘Save’ in the top right of the screen.